MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Usage Hints

-- You habe problems with other Plugins using Leaflet : Use Chart.js only!
+- You have problems with other Plugins using Leaflet : Use Chart.js only!
 - MiniMasonry is experimental!
 It is very slow.
 - Image and GPX-track preparation: see below, but mind that this part of the readme is not completely up to date.
 - Shortcode:  `[gpxview]`   **Use the shortcode as often you want per page or post!
 No interference between shortcodes.**